xavierdelacruz/Dijkstra/README.md

 # Dijkstra and A* Search
-A C# Implementation of Dijkstra's Algorithm and A*
+C# Implementation of Dijkstra's Algorithm and A* in one method!

 This project may expand into other Algorithms.
 However, I wanted to show how Dijkstra may perform like A* without any heuristics.
 To showcase this, I implemented Dijktra's Algorithm to take into account heuristics.
 By default, we set h(n) = 0.